AIZOMÊ | RESTAURANT

 Other options are the traditional udon (Japanese wheat pasta in thick strands) and soba (thin Japanese pasta made of buckwheat), served in a cold or hot broth and with several complement suggestions.
 Sushi and sashimi dishes also have their place on the menu, but with AIZOMÊ’s proposal to always prioritize the responsible, sustainable use of fish and seafood.
 A highlight in this chapter is chirashizushi - a bowl of spiced rice for sushi covered by the choice of fish and side dishes.

-The restaurant also offers options of the versatile donburi - a bowl of rice covered in tasty preparations like chicken teriyaki or wagyu gyudon, as well as vegetarian suggestions.
+The restaurant also offers options of the versatile donburi - a bowl of rice covered in tasty preparations like chicken teriyaki, as well as vegetarian suggestions.

 Desserts are another chapter that deserves special attention.
 AIZOMÊ has always stood out for a fancy menu of sweets and ice creams within the concept of yogashi - the Japanese version of Western sweets preparations created with more lightness and freshness and blended with typically Japanese flavors and ingredients - and it could be no different in this case.